How to Become a Psychiatrists in Rhode Island

 Obtain Rhode Island licensure or certification

 Rhode Island may require specific licensing or professional certification for psychiatristss.
-Requirements vary by state — contact the Rhode Island Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Rhode Island Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Rhode Island

-Rhode Island employs 280 psychiatrists.
+Rhode Island employs 270 psychiatrists.
+The highest concentrations are in Providence-Warwick.

 Psychiatrists salary range in Rhode Island